gardener/machine-spec/spec.md

 - On succesful returnal of a list of `Volume-IDs` for all supplied `PVs`, the Plugin MUST reply `0 OK`.
 - The `GetListOfVolumeIDsForExistingPVsResponse` is expected to return a repeated list of `strings` consisting of the `VolumeIDs` for `PVSpec` that could be extracted.
-- If for any `PV` the Plugin wasn't able to identify the `Volume-ID`, the plugin maybe chose to ignore it and return the `Volume-IDs` for the rest of the `PVs` for whom the `Volume-ID` was found.
+- If for any `PV` the Plugin wasn't able to identify the `Volume-ID`, the plugin MAY chose to ignore it and return the `Volume-IDs` for the rest of the `PVs` for whom the `Volume-ID` was found.
 - Getting the `VolumeID` from the `PVSpec` depends on the Cloud-provider.
 You can extract this information by parsing the `PVSpec` based on the `ProviderType`
     - https://github.com/kubernetes/api/blob/release-1.15/core/v1/types.go#L297-L339
     - https://github.com/kubernetes/api/blob/release-1.15//core/v1/types.go#L175-L257